pragsmike/PromptCritical/docs/prompt-representation.md

 This ensures that corruption of the text will be detected.
 This policy preserves the pedigree of the prompts descended from it.

-The hash is computed over the prompt text starting with first nonblank line after front matter.

-The metadata in the prompt file header should ideally only describe properties of the prompt itself, but for now we will allow that processors might attach data computed from other dependencies and we expect they will also name those dependencies in the metadata that they add.

-Details of its interactions with other processes, such as scores from contests, should be recorded in records of those contests.
+Details of its interactions with other processes, such as scores from contests, should be recorded in records of those contests, not in the prompt header itself.

-NOTE: We might relax this in the future if it becomes useful to do so.

 ## Hashing algorithm